SMD111-git/reactjs/03tailwindprops/understanding.md

 then as per the framework (vite in this case),follow the steps to install tailwind into the file

-1.check the file of project "cd<file>"
+1.check the file of project "cd projectfile"

 2.installing :